Steve Butler: 1989

 In his only Indy Car appearance Butler showed impressive speed until a crash destroyed the car and broke his shoulder.

 Butler did not defend his USAC titles in 1989 due to his bid to enter Indy Car racing and compete in the Indianapolis 500.
 Driving a Jeff Stoops-owned Lola/Cosworth, Butler established himself as a top rookie contender by posting the fastest speed (214.246 mph) achieved during the mandatory rookie orientation testing.
-At the conclusion of the 2nd day of official race practice, Steve was surprised to find himself with speeds among the top veteran drivers.
+At the conclusion of the second day of official race practice, Butler was surprised to find himself with speeds among the top veteran drivers.
 This performance generated considerable excitement, given that Butler had never before raced an Indy Car and was considered a "dirt track" racer.
 Unfortunately, Butler's fortunes reversed quickly when he crashed heavily, destroyed the car, and suffered a broken right shoulder.

 In June, after recovering from the broken shoulder, Butler returned to sprint car racing and soon resumed winning races.
 Unfortunately, in August he was again injured, this time breaking his left shoulder in a sprint car accident.
 However, Butler missed only one race weekend during his recovery.
 He made good use of the break by joining Larry Nuber, in the ESPN TV announcer's booth, to call the USAC sprint car action at Indianapolis Raceway Park.

 1990

-In 1990, Steve returned to USAC racing full-time trying for a record 4th USAC Sprint Car championship.
+In 1990, Steve returned to USAC racing full-time trying for a record fourth USAC Sprint Car championship.
 He began the season driving the Aristocrat #2 and won two races, including another ESPN television race at Winchester Speedway.
 At mid-season he changed rides to the Hoffman #69.
 The team enjoyed quick success, setting fast qualifying time six-times and setting track records and winning races.
 This performance secured the USAC Sprint Car championship.